gmega/playaxr/README.md

 playaxr
 =======
-Build Playax standards compliant plots with R using ggplot2 and plotly.
+Create plots which conform to [Playax](http://www.playax.com) standards with R using ggplot2 and plotly.